That is correct!

 As promised, here is the information about free Bible software.
-This software offers a lot of free resources and has some excellent features.
-The software is E-sword and can be found at e-sword.net.
-Once you download and install the program you’ll have access to a download area that will allow you to add on references.
+The e-sword software offers a lot of free resources and has some excellent features.
+The software can be found at e-sword.net.
+Once you download and install the program you’ll have access to a download area that will allow you to add on Bibles and references.
 It comes with the 1769 King James Version.
 Additional free Bibles include the 1611 King James Version, the Bishops’ Bible, the Geneva Bible, and the English Standard Version.
 There are also free commentaries and dictionaries and other study tools.
 Additional resources are available for purchase.
-The program is not difficult to use and offers a very useful interface for Bible study.
+The program is not difficult to use and offers a useful interface for Bible study.
 I have used it for many years.

 Bible Translating Organization

 Wycliffe Bible Translators